ghl3/SpontaneousSymmetry/pages/stats/confidence-intervals.markdown

 For a given model, there are many possible test statistics.
 So, how should one go about picking the "best" test statistic, or what does it even mean for a test statistic to be good?  <!--When using a test statistic for inference a requirement is that the test statistic be a function of the parameter of interest (after all, if the distribution of the test statistic didn't depend on the parameter of interest, than measuring the test statistic wouldn't tell us anything about that parameter).-->  Intuitively, a test statistic is good if it's distribution under different values of the parameter(s) of interest varies dramatically.
 This allows one to use the test statistic to determine which model is most likely the "true" model (again, this loose language will be made more formal later).

-There are a number of important qualities that a statistic may have.
+There are a number of types of tests statistics which have useful properties for inference.

-A pivotal quantity is a function of the data, and possibly parameters of the model, whose distribution does not depend on the parameter of interest.
+A "pivotal quantity" is a test statistic whose distribution does not depend on the parameter of interest.
 As noted above, the most common example is for a gaussian distribution, where the distribution of the quantity:

 $$
 q(x, \mu) = \frac{\bar{x} - \mu}{\sigma}